Overview

 HTML elements

-HTML Elements are directly appended to the document body.
-They can be created with normal DOM APIs (document.createElement()) or with JSX syntax:
+HTML elements are appended directly to the body of the document.
+They can be created using the built-in DOM APIs (document.createElement()) or using JSX syntax:

 Strings

-Strings are displayed as text appended to the document body (color and background color depends on the current App theme).
+Strings are displayed as text appended to the document body (color and background color depend on the current app theme).

 Examples: